ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 - "Mag" was substituted by "_Magnitude" in the appropriate variables.
 - "Acc" was substituted by "LinearAcceleration" in the appropriate variables.
 - "Gyro" was substituted by "AngularVelocity" in the appropriate variables.
-- "t" was substituted by "time_" in the appropriate variables.
+- "t" was substituted by "time" in the appropriate variables.
-- "f" was substituted by "frequency_" in the appropriate variables.
+- "f" was substituted by "frequency" in the appropriate variables.
 - For the variables containing "-mean()" a suffix "_mean" was added to the variable name, and the "-mean()" was removed.
 - For the variables containing "-std()" a suffix "_std" was added to the variable name, and the "-std()" was removed.

-Then, the original variable "tBodyAcc-mean()-X" transforms into "time\_BodyLinearAcceleration\_X\_mean".
+Then, the original variable "tBodyAcc-mean()-X" transforms into "timeBodyLinearAcceleration\_X\_mean".

 The variable names became very long (but much clearer) with this format.